View of a lush green landscape with trees and rolling hills under a partly cloudy blue sky.

 From Bank to Bush

-I was curious to see what would happen if I let go of everything I knew.
-That curiosity became a physical move — we left the city and headed bush.
+Then I stepped back on purpose.
+Curious to see what would happen if I let go of everything I knew.
+That curiosity became a physical move too — we left the city and headed bush.
+Two hundred acres of ancient bushland in a World Heritage area just north of Sydney.

 The timing was… interesting.
 A month after stepping away COVID hit.
 Then came lockdowns, a world on edge, bushfires after years of drought — and then floods.
 Everything arrived at once, externally and internally.